-- Inception phase and diagnosis of practices related to the cultivation, transport and industrial processing of tomatoes as well as effluent treatment technologies, collecting all the necessary information and studies carried out in the region (Task 1).
-The practices related to the cultivation and processing of tomatoes in seven tomato industrial units were diagnosed, and their effluent treatment solutions and technical processes options were analyzed and evaluated. - Presentation of a proposal of optimization and improvement measures from an ecological efficiency and resource use perspective (Task 2).
-Based on the results of task 1, a report was prepared that outlines various optimization and improvement measures related to the cultivation, transport, and industrial processing of tomatoes, as well as the treatment of effluents in the sector.
+- Task 1: Inception phase and diagnosis of practices related to the cultivation, transport and industrial processing of tomatoes as well as effluent treatment technologies, collecting all the necessary information and studies carried out in the region. - The practices related to the cultivation and processing of tomatoes in seven tomato industrial units were diagnosed, and their effluent treatment solutions and technical processes options were analysed and evaluated. - Task 2: Presentation of a proposal of optimisation and improvement measures from an ecological efficiency and resource use perspective. - Based on the results of task 1, a report was prepared that outlines various optimisation and improvement measures related to the cultivation, transport, and industrial processing of tomatoes, as well as the treatment of effluents in the sector.
 These measures were discussed with ANPE and include best practices in the industry.
-The report highlights mitigation and improvement measures to be taken to address the issues identified in task 1. - Supporting ANPE for the establishment of an environmental monitoring system for the tomato processing industry and good practice guide (Task 3).
+The report highlights mitigation and improvement measures to be taken to address the issues identified in task

+Task 3: Supporting ANPE for the establishment of an environmental monitoring system for the tomato processing industry.

 WES experts reviewed the role of each department within ANPE and identified existing shortcomings in the current monitoring procedure.
-A set of operational and institutional recommendations were discussed with ANPE departments and formulated into an internal report, which was subsequently submitted to ANPE. - Stakeholders mobilization and launch of the process of adopting a sectoral framework agreement for the sustainable management of resources and the protection of the environment of the tomato processing activity (Task 4).
-A main result emerging from the discussions during the Third and last Steering Committee Meeting held on May 31, 2022, was the establishment of a sectoral agreement by setting its various sections, as well as the key elements to be included in each one. - Preparation of a funding request for an integrated pollution control and environmental monitoring project related to the tomato processing industry in the target region (Task 5).
+A set of operational and institutional recommendations were discussed with ANPE departments and formulated into an internal report, which was subsequently submitted to ANPE.

+Task 4: Stakeholders mobilisation and launch of the process of adopting a sectoral framework agreement for the sustainable management of resources and the protection of the environment of the tomato processing activity.

+A main result emerging from the discussions during the third and last Steering Committee Meeting held on the 31st of May 2022, was the establishment of a sectoral agreement by setting its various sections, as well as the key elements to be included in each one.

+Task 5: Preparation of a funding request for an integrated pollution control and environmental monitoring project related to the tomato processing industry in the target region.

 A "request for funding" was prepared by WES for an integrated pollution control and environmental monitoring project related to the tomato processing industry in the target region.

 The project proposal consists of four components: 1) Strengthening sustainable practices; 2) Greening of tomato industries; 3) Depollution of the Korba lagoon and wadis; and 4) Accompanying measures.